Dr Naomi Page

-I am a qualified clinical psychologist drawing on a range of psychological models to help individuals live more fully and I hope suffer less.
-My main focus is one-to-one, couple and family work, with the aim of working together to improve your quality of life and meet your goals, whether the issue be within your relationship, anxiety, depression, behavioural or addiction.
+I am a qualified Clinical Psychologist drawing on a range of psychological models to help individuals live more fully and suffer less.
+My main focus is one-to-one, and couple work, with the aim of working together to improve your quality of life and meet your goals, whether the issue be within your relationship, pregnancy or postnatal difficulties, anxiety, depression, behavioural or addiction.

 What I do:

 I work with clients with a wide range of difficulties including anxiety, generalised anxiety disorder, depression, mood swings, phobias, panic attacks, obsessive compulsive behaviour, difficulties in social situations, anger management issues, stress management, bereavement, postnatal depression, relationship issues and family problems.
-I also have also supported people with the social and psychological effects of medical conditions such as chronic pain and life changing diagnoses.
+I have a specialist interest and skills in supporting women and couples through the perinatal period, through losses, antenatal and postnasal anxiety, OCD and depression.
 Many of my clients come with a question about life - a feeling of stuckness, lack of purpose, longing for things to be different or a struggle to adjust to life changes.
 I provide individual therapy in my private practice to support people with these difficulties

 I have experience of working with individuals using a range of specialist therapeutic interventions, guided by the current evidence base.
 The approaches that I draw from include Cognitive Behavioural Therapy (CBT), Compassion Focused Therapy (CFT), Mindfulness Approaches, and Solution Focused Therapy.
 I am also mindful of the impact families and wider social systems can have on an individual and the importance of understanding psychological problems within these contexts, and therefore I also value the importance of approaches such as cognitive analytic therapy (CAT), Systemic Therapy and Narrative Therapy.
 I am a creative person and feel it is important to be flexible, adapt models and tailor approaches to meet the needs of an individual and their context.